shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 This is my first style GAN impelementation.
 Because of short in GPU, the model is intermittently trained on Colab.
+The configuration of the model and the brief introduction can fing in the end.

 # How the mapping network dis-entangle the random tensor?
 ## Search for distribution